Marketcloud/marketcloud-android-sdk/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+Special thanks to [Android Async Http](https://github.com/loopj/android-async-http) for the network library.